eliseevmv/Checkout-DotNet-Challenge/readme.txt

     7.1.
 Application logging

     Logging is configured and logs are available in Application Insights.
-However application does not log enough information yet.
-    In particular, it may need ability to log requests/responses (from/to merchant and to/from bank).
+    The application still needs an ability to log requests and responses (from/to merchant and to/from bank), however it is only safe to do when card details are hidden or masked.
-    If logs include card details, they must be hidden/masked.

     7.2.
 Application metrics

     Application metric are available in Application Insights.
+    Examples:
+    /Documentation/Application Insights - end 2 end transaction details.PNG
+    /Documentation/Application Insights - Live Metrics.PNG
-    Example: /Documentation/Application Insights-1000 requests.PNG
+    /Documentation/Application Insights - 1000 requests.PNG

     7.3.
 Containerization

     Not done